-A stay at the Stafford hotel London is like discovering a secret gem just yards away from the bustling heart of the capital.
+A stay at the Stafford hotel in central London is like discovering a secret gem just yards away from the bustling heart of the capital.
 With its American Bar, vast wine cellar, secret passages, World War 2 tributes and Game Bird restaurant, not to mention luxury suites, royal stables and penthouse suites, there is certainly more than meets the eye at this luxury London hotel.

 Staying at The Stafford hotel London